 The Legal Aid Society of Northeastern New York is funded by grants from the NYS Unified Court System Judiciary Civil Legal Services, Legal Services Corporation, the Interest on Lawyer Account Fund of the State of New York, United States Department of Housing and Urban Development, U.S. Department of Justice Office on Violence Against Women, and the IRS Low Income Taxpayer Clinic (LITC).
 AIDS Institute of the New York State Department of Health, Dormitory Authority of the State of New York, Empire State Development Corporation NYS Attorney General Homeowner Protection Program, NYS Division of Criminal Justice Services, NYS Legislature, NYS Office of Temporary & Disability Assistance (OTDA), NYS Office of Victim Services (OVS), Honorable Patricia A. Fahy, Honorable Elizabeth Little, Honorable John T. McDonald, Honorable Phil Steck, Albany County Department of Aging, Clinton County Office of Aging, City of Albany, City of Saratoga Springs, City of Schenectady Community Block Development Grant, City of Troy, Fulton County Office for Aging, Rensselaer County Department of Aging, St. Lawrence County Office for the Aging, St. Regis Mohawk Tribe Office for the Aging, Warren County Office of Indigent Legal Services, Warren/Hamilton County Office for the Aging, Washington County Office for the Aging, Albany County Department of Social Services, Catholic Charities of Saratoga, Warren and Washington Counties, Catholic Charities of Schoharie County, Community Foundation for the Greater Capital Region, Community Service Society of New York, Equal Justice Works, ETC/Clinton County, Family Counseling Center of Fulton County, Inc., Hunger Solutions New York, New York State Bar Foundation, Mechanicville Area Community Services Center, Inc., Schenectady Community Action Program, St. Lawrence Valley Renewal House for Victims of Family Violence, Inc., St. Paul’s Center, Unity House, Volunteer Legal Services Project (VLSP), and Wellspring, Inc..
-Pro Bono Volunteer time, law firms, corporations and individuals through the Justice for All Campaign.
+Pro Bono Volunteer time, law firms, corporations and individuals through the Annual Justice for All Campaign.

 LASNNY is a fair housing/equal housing opportunity provider of legal services.